andresriverosv/andresriverosv.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm Andrés, currently on my final year as a PhD Student in the statistics department at [Columbia University](https://stat.columbia.edu/), in New York City.
-I'm co-advised by [Professor Marcel Nutz](https://www.marcelnutz.com/) and [Professor Philip Protter](https://sites.stat.columbia.edu/protter/).
+I'm Andrés, and I'm a Postdoctoral Researcher in the Department of Mathematical Sciences at [Carnegie Mellon University](https://www.cmu.edu/math/).
+Before this, I completed my PhD in statistics at [Columbia University](https://stat.columbia.edu/), in New York City, co-advised by [Professor Marcel Nutz](https://www.marcelnutz.com/) and [Professor Philip Protter](https://sites.stat.columbia.edu/protter/).
 My research interests are probability theory & stochastic calculus, with applications to both optimization and statistics.
 More specifically, I've focused on SDE analysis and random times, mainly explosions and jump times; while recently focusing on Optimal Transport theory, and regularizations therein.

 Before my PhD, I received my Bachelors and Masters degrees at the [Facultad de Ciencias Físicas y Matemáticas (FCFM)](https://ingenieria.uchile.cl/), at [Universidad de Chile](https://uchile.cl/), where I graduated as the best graduate in my cohort.